kontent-ai/smart-link/README.md

 ## Usage

-The KontentSmartLink plugin uses data-attributes to find HTML elements that represent some content item from the Kentico Kontent on your page and automatically injects [smart links](https://docs.kontent.ai/tutorials/develop-apps/build-strong-foundation/set-up-editing-from-preview#a-using-smart-links).
+The Kontent Smart Link SDK uses [HTML data attributes](https://www.w3schools.com/tags/att_data-.asp) to find elements on your page that represent some content item from the Kentico Kontent and automatically inject [smart links](https://docs.kontent.ai/tutorials/develop-apps/build-strong-foundation/set-up-editing-from-preview#a-using-smart-links).
-Injecting smart links to Kontent means that all elements that are marked with special data-attributes will be highlighted and made interactive (handle clicks/redirect to Kontent/navigates from preview in Web Spotlight/etc.).
+Injecting smart links to Kontent means that all elements that are marked with special data attributes will be highlighted and made interactive (handle clicks/redirect to Kontent/navigates from the preview in Web Spotlight/etc.).

-In order to initialize the KontentSmartLink plugin on your website, you have to call its `initialize` or `initializeOnLoad` method.
-Both of the previously mentioned methods return an instance of the initialized KontentSmartLink plugin (`initializeOnLoad` returns a Promise resolving to instance) that has two methods:
+In order to initialize the Kontent Smart Link SDK on your website, you have to call its `initialize` or `initializeOnLoad` method.
+Both of the previously mentioned methods return an instance of the initialized SDK (`initializeOnLoad` returns a Promise resolving to instance) that has two methods:
 - `setConfiguration(config)`;
 - `destroy()`.

-The main difference between the two methods is that the `initializeOnLoad` method will add an event listener to the window `load` event, and initialize the KontentSmartLink plugin only when everything on the page has been loaded.
+The main difference between the two methods is that the `initializeOnLoad` method will add an event listener to the window `load` event, and initialize the Kontent Smart Link SDK only when everything on the page has been loaded.
-That is why it wraps an instance of the plugin into a Promise.
-Therefore, if you want to initialize the KontentSmartLink plugin inside the `head` tag when the page may not be loaded yet, you should probably use `initializeOnLoad` method.
+That is why it wraps an instance of the SDK into a Promise.
+Therefore, if you want to initialize the Kontent Smart Link SDK inside the `head` tag when the page may not be loaded yet, you should probably use `initializeOnLoad` method.

-The plugin uses a query parameter to enable/disable smart link injection.
-That is why, when the plugin is initialized, it starts listening to query parameters in the URL.
+The SDK uses a query parameter to enable/disable smart link injection.
+That is why, when the SDK is initialized, it starts listening to query parameters in the URL.
 The name of the query parameter defaults to `kontent-smart-link-enabled`, but can be changed using the configuration argument of the `initialize` or `initializeOnLoad` methods or using the `setConfiguration` method.
 Only the presence of the query parameter is checked and its value is ignored, so all of the following options are valid: `?kontent-smart-link-enabled=true`, `?kontent-smart-link-enabled`, `?kontent-smart-link-enabled=1`, etc.